almayoung/Seaborn-Visualization/README.md

 # Seaborn-Visualization

-Creating bar charts and correlation charts to show the linear relationship.
+Visualizing bar and correlation charts to show the linear relationship.
 Analyze the tips dataset using Seaborn library.